bjerrep/ludit/doc/quick_start.rst

 Quick start
 ###########

-This is the fastest way to get Ludit playing on a x86 developer PC.
+Probably the fastest and or simplest way to get Ludit playing is on a x86 PC.
 Most notably it skips the fancy audio sources and simply plays noise generated locally with gstreamer.
 Since everything will run on a single PC only one client is started as a second client might be unable to open Alsa.
 Regarding audio this means that only a single channel is playing (if two clients are running on the same default Alsa device this would have given a mono playback).
+Once the server and a client are running it will be possible to play with the audio settings such as crossover and equalizer via a webpage.

-Note that since everything is running on one PC there is no time drift to worry about.
+Note that since everything is running on a single computer there is no time drift to worry about (not that it would ever be an issue for a quick test run)

 3 terminals will be needed so Terminator will come in handy in case you don't know it already.
 It will look like the following image, from top to bottom with the server, a client and a gstreamer pipeline.